-Raghu Ram's Wife Natalie Di Luccio Enjoys Her Baby Shower With Friends (PICS)
+Raghu Ram's Wife Natalie Di Luccio Enjoys Baby Shower With Friends (PICS)

 Roadies fame Raghu Ram and singer Natalie Di Luccio are set to welcome their first baby.
 The couple is super excited about the same.
 Recently, a baby shower was organised for Natalie which was attended by their close friends.
 Raghu and Natalie shared beautiful pictures from the baby shower.
 Take a look!